chetnashah/js-work/jsPromises.md

 Due to recursive nature of creation/chaining of promises, Promises can starve your event loop.

+### When are then handlers executed?

+`then` handlers are executed in following tick of microtask queue, and never in the same tick as the executor.

 ### converting callback based API to promise based API

 Let's say we have an api that takes callbacks like Node's readFile API,